 An occurrence includes a single event and any harm that is repeated or continues as a result of that event.

 While accident isn't defined in the policy, this word generally means a fortuitous, unexpected, or unforeseen event.
 It's a circumstance that happens without intention or design.
 Many events that result in liability claims are clearly accidental.
 Here are some examples:

 - A tree on your business premises suddenly falls over and crushes a vehicle owned by one of your customers.

 - A waiter at your restaurant is serving coffee to a customer when the glass carafe suddenly breaks.
 Hot coffee spills on the customer, burning her arm.

 - A plumber installs a pipe in a motel but fails to weld the pipe properly.
 The pipe bursts the following day, causing serious water damage to a motel room.

 Expected or Intended Injury

 As noted above, an occurrence includes continuous or repeated exposure to substantially the same general harmful conditions.
-This means that multiple events may constitute a single occurrence if they result from the same harmful circumstances.
+This means an event may be considered a single occurrence even if it results in multiple injuries or claims.

 For example, Fantastic Farm Supplies makes and sells its proprietary organic herbicide and liquid fertilizer.
 Fantastic dispenses the two products in bulk.
 Farmers bring their own receptacle and fill up at the shop.
 Fantastic is insured under a standard liability policy.

 One day, a store employee accidentally fills the fertilizer tank with herbicide.
 Eight local farmers buy the "fertilizer" and apply it to their crops.
 When the herbicide kills their crops, all eight farmers file a property damage claim against Fantastic Farm Supplies.